Schneegans/schneegans.github.io/mars.md

 <br>

 M.A.R.S. is a ridiculous, open source 2D shooter developed by Felix Lauer and myself.
 It is a game for two players, flying with ships in a two-dimensional space setting, governed by the laws of gravity.
-Visit the <a href="http://mars-game.sourceforge.net/">official homepage</a> for more details or watch the trailer above!
+Visit the <a href='http://mars-game.sourceforge.net/'>official homepage</a> for more details or watch the trailer below!